vilemduha/blendercam/scripts/addons/docs/overview.rst

 ===========
 Overview
 ===========
-BlenderCAM's code can be broken down into categories:
+Fabex (formerly BlenderCAM) code can be broken down into categories:

 1. Core Functions
 2. Extra Functions